iComMa: Inverting 3D Gaussian Splatting for Camera Pose Estimation via Comparing and Matching: Experiment

-\textbf{\textit{1) Experimental Setting:}} We investigated the performance of iNeRF and our approach in iterative pose estimation across commonly used datasets, namely, \textit{lego} and \textit{fern}, under various initial conditions.
-In all experiments, iNeRF parameters were set as follows: \textit{batch\_size=2048}, \textit{sampling\_strategy=interest\_regions}.
-For each dataset, we randomly selected five images, and for each image, we initialized ten poses by randomly sampling an axis from the unit sphere, in accordance with the experimental settings of iNeRF.
-To facilitate a more nuanced comparison with iNeRF, we discretized the rotation angle and displacement bias into distinct intervals, aiming to evaluate the model's robustness across diverse conditions.
-Specifically, for rotation analysis, the absolute angle values were partitioned into three intervals: $\left[ 0^\circ, 20^\circ \right]$, $\left[ 20^\circ, 40^\circ \right]$, and $\left[ 40^\circ, 60^\circ \right]$.
-In this context, the translation interval was constrained to $\left[ -0.2m, 0.2m \right]$.
-Similarly, for translation assessment, the rotation interval was defined as $\left[ -15^\circ, 15^\circ \right]$, and the absolute translation values were segmented into $\left[ 0m, 0.3m \right]$, $\left[ 0.3m, 0.6m \right]$, and $\left[ 0.6m, 0.9m \right]$.
-It is worth noting that excessive rotations and translations in complex real-world datasets can lead to rendering failures in NeRF.
-Therefore, for the fern dataset, we adjusted the intervals to $\left[ 0^\circ, 20^\circ \right]$, $\left[ 0^\circ, 40^\circ \right]$, and $\left[ 0^\circ, 60^\circ \right]$ for rotations, as well as $\left[ 0m, 0.3m \right]$, $\left[ 0m, 0.6m \right]$, and $\left[ 0m, 0.9m \right]$ for translations.
+We investigate the performance of iNeRF and our method in iterative pose estimation across all datasets, considering various initial conditions.
+In all experiments, the main parameters of iNeRF are set as follows: batch\_size=2048, sampling\_strategy=interest\_regions.
+For each dataset, we randomly select five images.
+For each image, following the experimental setup of iNeRF, we initialize ten poses by randomly sampling an axis for rotation from the unit sphere.
+To facilitate a more nuanced comparison with iNeRF, we discretize the rotation angle and displacement bias into distinct intervals, aiming to evaluate the model's robustness across diverse conditions.
+Specifically, for the study of rotation, the initial rotation transformation $\delta_r$ is divided into three distinct degrees, with the specific interval values referenced in the legend of Fig. \ref{fig_com_inerf}.
+Additionally, we set the camera's translation along each axis within the range of $\pm\left[ 0, 0.05\right]$.
+Similarly, for the study of translation, after a rotation transformation of $\pm\left[ 0^\circ, 5^\circ \right]$ on the ground truth camera pose, three different degrees of translation transformation $\delta_t$ are applied.
 This meticulous categorization allowed for a comprehensive evaluation of the model's adaptability under various pose configurations.

-\textbf{\textit{2) Quantitative Comparison:}} In general, pose estimation results are considered reliable if the error is below $5$ centimeters and $5$ degrees, which is a commonly accepted standard in the field.
-To comprehensively assess both methods, we refined the evaluation criteria, incorporating thresholds of $1^\circ$, $10^\circ$, $1cm$, and $10cm$.
-We quantitatively depict the proportion of predicted poses adhering to these thresholds under varied initial value intervals, recorded in Figure \ref{fig_ipe}, where the horizontal axis represents the number of optimization iterations.
+To ensure the fairness of the experiments, it is rigorously ensured that the inputs for all algorithms are consistent.